inginerie-software-2023-2024/proiect-inginerie-software-scienceteam/README.md

 - If the application has errors from libraries open a command prompt and type `flutter clean` and then `flutter pub get` which reinstalls the required libraries found in the file pubspec.yaml

+## Application entry points

+### Data sources
+We have securely stored our data in MongoDB Atlas, a sophisticated cloud-based database management service designed for MongoDB.
+This ensures robust and efficient data management for our project.

+In the development of this project, we have leveraged the utility of the IP102 dataset, an extensive dataset designed for insect pest recognition.
+This dataset was introduced in the paper ['IP102: A Large-Scale Benchmark Dataset for Insect Pest Recognition'](https://openaccess.thecvf.com/content_CVPR_2019/papers/Wu_IP102_A_Large-Scale_Benchmark_Dataset_for_Insect_Pest_Recognition_CVPR_2019_paper.pdf).

+Citation for the dataset:

+@inproceedings{Wu2019Insect,
+  title={IP102: A Large-Scale Benchmark Dataset for Insect Pest Recognition}, author={Xiaoping Wu and Chi Zhan and Yukun Lai and Ming-Ming Cheng and Jufeng Yang}, booktitle={IEEE CVPR}, pages={8787--8796}, year={2019},
+}

+### Data inputs

+For our app, we have the following data inputs:
+- for account creation and information update:
+      ~ User-provided information during the account creation process.
+      ~ User updates for account information, such as updating personal details.
+- for insect photo capture or upload:
+      ~ Images captured using the device's camera feature to photograph insects.
+      ~ Alternatively, users can upload existing photos from their device's gallery.
+- for insect classification:
+      ~ Captured or uploaded images of insects used as input for the classification algorithm.
+- for viewing insect history:
+      ~ Retrieval of historical data from the database related to previously classified insects.
+      ~ User interactions, such as selecting a specific insect from the history to view detailed information.
+- for recovering the forgotten password:
+      ~ User's email, provided in the form.
+      ~ Upon receiving the reset password email, the code for accesing the reset password functionality, and the new password.

+### Configuration files

+The configuration files are found in:
+- the machine_learning directory, the requirements.txt file.
+- the server directory, the package.json file.
+- the aplicatie directory, the pubspec.yaml file.

 ## High level diagrams of the architecture